Arabella Kiesbauer: Career

 Kiesbauer began her media career as a presenter for the Austrian public service television broadcaster ORF while studying journalism and dramaturgy.

 From 1994 to 2004 she hosted her own daily talk show Arabella on the German TV channel Pro7.
 On 17 January 2006 she started a weekly late night talk show Talk ohne Show on the Berlin TV station N24 TV.
 However, after 40 shows she resigned suddenly claiming that the frequent traveling between Vienna and Berlin was putting too much stress on her private life.

 Kiesbauer won several awards for her TV work, in 1994 the Bavarian TV Award in the category "Beste Talk-Newcomerin" and in 1996 the media award Das Goldene Kabel.
 She appeared in the German Playboy on the cover and 14 pages in July 1995.
 Kiesbauer also works as a model and fashion ambassador for the shoe company Vögele Shoes.

 On 17 December 2007, she hosted the 2007 FIFA World Player of the Year awards at the Zürich Opera House in Zurich, Switzerland with Rainer Maria Salzgeber.

 On 23 May 2015, Kiesbauer hosted the Eurovision Song Contest 2015 along with Mirjam Weichselbraun and Alice Tumler at the Wiener Stadthalle in Vienna.

 Personal life

+Kiesbauer's mother Hannelore Kiesbauer was a German theater actress, and her father Sammy Ammissah was a Ghanaian engineer.
+After they separated, she grew up in Vienna with her grandmother.

 On 9 June 1995 she was the target of a letter bomb by the racist terrorist Franz Fuchs at the Pro7 studios.
 However she did not open the letter; this being done by her assistant who was subsequently injured by the bomb.

 Since November 2004, Kiesbauer has been married to the Viennese businessman Florens Eblinger.
 They have a daughter called Nika who was born in Vienna on 2 December 2007 and a son Neo born on 19 December 2010.